Baste-RainGames/AnimationPlayer/README.md

 - Comfortable to use API:
   - The concept of using Triggers, Bools, Floats and Ints to control an animation graph is gone!
   - To play an animation named "Attack", call animationPlayer.Play("Attack").
-This will transition to that animation using the transition rules set up in the editor
+This will transition to that animation using the transition rules set up in the editor.
   - To get the name of the currently playing animation, call animationPlayer.GetPlayingState().Name;
-  - To get the length of the currently playing animation, call animationPlayer.GetPlayingState().Duration
+  - To get the length of the currently playing animation, call animationPlayer.GetPlayingState().Duration;
-  - If you want detailed information on what's going on, like if there's a transition, or what the state of the current blending between state is, that information is available
+  - If you want detailed information on what's going on, like if there's a transition, or what the state of the current blending between state is, that information is available.
   - Generally, all information you'll want will be available.
-There shouldn't be anything that "we haven't exposed"
+There shouldn't be anything that "we haven't exposed".
   - Methods that doesn't take half the screen.
 No more GetCurrentAnimatorStateInfo(0).IsName("SomeState").
 It's just IsPlaying("SomeState").

 - Comfortable to use for non-technical Animators